philou/philou.github.com/_posts/2022-05-11-3-things-you-need-to-master-to-get-your-team-ready-to-work-with-serverless.markdown

 - Finally, look at [pre-made templates](https://aws.amazon.com/cloudformation/resources/templates/) so that all of your infrastructure is clearly defined (and reviewed) as code.

 ***Have you or your team recently adopted serverless technologies?
 What have you found useful and what challenges have you faced?***

+---
+*[Marco Troisi](https://www.linkedin.com/in/marcotroisi/) is a cloud architect and serverless expert.
+We have been following each other's blogs for a long time.
+He now blogs on [The Serverless Mindset](https://marcotroisi.substack.com/).*